Dialysis: Planning for Renal Replacement Therapy

 For patients with progressive renal failure who plan to have hemodialysis, an important component of preparation is access planning and creation.
 Multiple studies have shown that appropriate access at initiation of dialysis improves survival and minimizes complications.

 Conversely, the use of catheters is associated with excess morbidity, mortality, and cost.
-There is a substantial increase in risk of death within the first 3 months of RRT in patients using central venous catheters (CVC).
+There is an increased risk of death within the first 3 months of RRT in patients using central venous catheters (CVC).
 Additionally, those switching from CVC to arteriovenous (AV) fistula use during the first three months had intermediate risk of death.

 Guidelines recommend AV fistulas as the preferred access for HD.
-Though evidence is lacking, patients have historically been advised to protect the nondominant arm from needle punctures to limit vessel injury, which may limit future access creation.
 Distal radiocephalic wrist fistulas are initially favored over upper arm brachiocephalic and brachiobasilic vein fistulas.
 Distal arm fistulas are the preferred choice because they preserve proximal fistula options for future consideration.

 Even with optimal preoperative assessment and vein protection, some patients (elderly, diabetic, and female) have low radiocephalic AV fistula success.
 They should be considered for upper arm brachiocephalic or brachiobasilic fistula creation.